-15. An insolvency practitioner should be able to demonstrate that proper steps have been taken at all stages of the IVA by maintaining records of:
+An insolvency practitioner should be able to demonstrate that proper steps have been taken at all stages of the IVA by maintaining contemporaneous records, in whatever format, of:

-a) discussions with the debtor, including the information and explanations provided, the options outlined and the advantages and disadvantages of each, and an explanation of the roles of the nominee and supervisor;
+a) discussions with the debtor, including assessment of the debtor’s personal and financial circumstances, the information and explanations provided, the options outlined and the advantages and disadvantages of each, and an explanation of the roles of the nominee and supervisor;

-b) the debtor being made aware of their right to challenge a creditors’ decision and to make a complaint via the Insolvency Complaints Gateway;
+b) the debtor being made aware of their right to challenge a creditors’ decision;

+c) the debtor being made aware of the insolvency practitioner’s complaints process and how to make a complaint via the Insolvency Complaints Gateway;

-c) comments made by the debtor, and the debtor’s preferred option;
+d) comments made by the debtor, and the debtor’s preferred option;

-d) any discussions with creditors or their representatives; and
+e) any discussions with creditors or their representatives;

-e) consideration of the impact of the IVA on any third parties, including any joint creditors, guarantors or co-owners of property.
+f) consideration of the impact of the IVA on any third parties, including any joint creditors, guarantors or co-owners of property.;

+g) all communications with the debtor during the period of the IVA;

+h) decisions made as supervisor, including the outcome of annual reviews, changes to contributions, breaches and terminations, variations and outcomes; i) where call recording software is used, full call recordings should be retained.
+Where such software is not used, a contemporaneous file note of the contents of discussions should be recorded and retained.

 If the insolvency practitioner considers it appropriate in the circumstances, or a request is made by the debtor, summaries of these discussions should be sent to the debtor.

+Where artificial intelligence (AI) is used at any stage of the IVA process, the insolvency practitioner should keep a record of, and disclose to the debtor, when and how AI is used, including what information is input into any AI model used and what information being provided to the debtor (output) has been generated by AI.

+An insolvency practitioner’s procedures and controls should be fully documented and reviewed, at least annually, by the office-holder for their effectiveness.
+An insolvency practitioner will be expected to demonstrate how the adequacy of their procedures and controls is tested and measured.

 Standards of specific application

 Initial advice